Are you ready to build a new home?

 Hi!
 I’m Matt Cornell – owner and director of Cornell Engineers – a Brisbane-based structural engineering consultancy.
 If you’re looking for a structural engineer for your new home project, I think Cornell Engineers can help you.

 We’ve been providing structural engineering for new houses in Queensland since 2003 – so read on and we’ll get you set up!

 What We Need from You

 It’s rare that you’ll start the new home design process with your engineer.
-There’s a few things you’ll need to do before you come to see us
+There are a few things you’ll need to do before you come to see us.

 I’ll list them out first and then explain how and why you need to get these things sorted before you engage us:

 The drawings prepared by an architect or a building designer include